Jemaah Tarbiyah

 Jemaah Tarbiyah, also known as the Tarbiyah movement or the Dakwah movement, is an Islamic religious movement based in Indonesia.
 Jemaah Tarbiyah was an active movement during the 1980s to 1990s and consisted of university students, aimed at the religious education and da'wah (proselytizing).
 The movement is considered to be influenced by the teaching of Muslim Brotherhood.
 It is considered an important influence for Islamization of Indonesia.
 The movement became the bedrock of the Islamist party Prosperous Justice Party (PKS) which was founded in 2002.

 Etymology

 The term tarbiyah (تربية) means "intensive Islamic education" or "disciplining" in Arabic.
 Initially, the term was mainly used by outsiders to designate the particular phenomenon and activities conducted by certain groups.
 There has been no formal consensus on the naming by the activists of the movement.
 Tarbiyah is often used by Indonesian Islamic higher educational institutions as a name of faculties specialized in religious education.
-The term was also used by a socio-religious organization Union of Islamic Education (Persatuan Tarbiyah Islam, PERTI) established in 1928.
+The term was also used by a socio-religious organization Islamic Education Union (Persatuan Tarbiyah Islam, PERTI) established in 1928.
 The usage of tarbiyah in the context of Jemaah Tarbiyah has no direct relations with any of the latter.